 Much like how the original Belle Meade brand was made by the Nelson Distillery and not actually a Belle Meade product, the new Belle Meade brand is made from a blend of four different whiskies produced by MGP in Lawrenceburg, Indiana.

-As a “sour mash” whiskey, one of the requirements is that a sample of the yeast strain used to ferment the previous batch is used to ferment future batches, preserving the lineage of the yeast and theoretically developing it over time.
+The “sour mash” label means that some of the material from a previous distillation (called “backset”) is added to the mash to increase the acidity of the liquid (hence sour), which helps fermentation and reduces the likelihood that bacteria will ruin the whiskey.
 It is noted that at least two different strains of yeast are used in the production of Belle Meade’s constituent spirits, although how many of the four whiskies used that sour mash process is not disclosed.

 Once the blend is produced, it is transported to the Greenbrier Belle Meade facility where it is placed in charred oak barrels and aged for between six to eight years.

 Overall the bottle isn’t remarkable.
 It’s a fairly standard shape and size of a whiskey bottle.

 What’s interesting to me is that the label isn’t some faux historical reproduction.
 The Nelson brothers, when they were resurrecting the Belle Meade brand, actually found the original artwork for the label and have been using it on their bottles ever since.
 The two horses on either side are illustrations of the famous breeding stock from Belle Meade who went on to win multiple triple crowns.

 As a history nerd, I appreciate the nod to their past and the older style of the label, but it in my opinion it looks far too similar to “bottom of the shelf” brands and might cheapen the perceived value of the product.
 But when I first saw the bottle I definitely thought that it was made by a company started a little further back than 2015, which I think is what they are going for and does indeed work.